 - Here is a review by one of our contributing writers Alex, who owns not one but TWO Instant Pots.

 Wondering if you should get an Instant Pot?
-From the college student to the amateur cook, to the busy mamas and papas and the city-dwellers with tiny kitchens, the Instant Pot can absolutely revolutionize your cooking!
+From the college student to the amateur cook, to the busy mamas and papas and the city-dwellers with tiny kitchens, this appliance an absolutely revolutionize your cooking!
 Check out 10 Types of People Who Need An Instant Pot

 Once you get the Instant Pot

-Make sure to read our posts on how to do Instant Pot water test, what happens if you had Instant Pot burn message, check out our Instant Pot 101 series, learn about the accessories you can get for your new pressure cooker, and get inspired by the recipes below.
+Make sure to read our posts on how to do the water test, what happens if you get the burn message, check out our 101 series, learn about the accessories you can get for your new pressure cooker, and get inspired by the recipes below.
 Learn the steps for cleaning your Instant Pot here.

 Popular Instant Pot recipes and ideas:

 So, you just got an Instant Pot.
 What’s next?
 Don’t be that person who bought the pot but hasn’t opened it, letting it sit in the box for months.
 Part of this is lack of time or just the intimidation factor.
-The Instant Pot can be a little scary when you keep hearing about the first time someone’s released the pressure valve.
+It can be a little scary when you keep hearing about the first time someone’s released the pressure valve.

 Baking isn’t everyone’s forte and we get that.
 Much like the Instant Pot makes cooking delicious meals an easier feat even for the amateur chefs, they can turn your baking mistakes into brilliant treats every time – minimal effort required.